spijdar/distro-cl/README.md

   * that's it!
   * now rerun `git submodule update --init --recursive`, and the updates should pull down ok (otherwise raise an issue)

+New!
+There is now an opencl-specific rocks source.
+It will only be used to override the main torch7 repo where necessary for opencl to run.
+If you dont want to use this, then you can simply remove the `rocks-cl` line from your `~/torch-cl/install/etc/luarocks/config.lua` file.

 ## Unit-tests

 To run, do: